AlanKrajina/js-dom-and-events-removing-altering-and-inserting-html-readme-online-web-sp-000/README.md

 ### `document.createElement()`

-Creating an element in JavaScript couldn't be easier.
+Creating an element in JavaScript couldnt be easier.
 Simply call `document.createElement(tagName)`, where `tagName` is the string representation of any valid HTML tag (e.g., `'p'`, `'div'`, `'span'`, etc.).